Threshold Alerts

 • Group By: By grouping metrics by labels such as cloud_provider_availability_zone, a unique segment is generated for each availability zone.
 This allows you to quickly detect if a particular availability zone is responsible for increased cassandra_read_latency or other performance degredation.

-• “Over the last”/Range: The range of an alert rule determines the time window over which the selected metric is aggregated.
-For example, if you select the avg aggregation for the cassandra_read_latency metric with a specified range, it calculates the average value of the cassandra_read_latency metric over that time window.
-This range defines how far back in time the metric values are considered for time aggregation.
+• Time Aggregation: Also known as the Range, the Time Aggregation of an alert rule determines the time window over which the selected metric is aggregated.
+For example, if you select the avg time aggregation for the cassandra_read_latency with a value of 10m, it calculates the average value of the cassandra_read_latency metric over a rolling 10m window.
+This time aggregation defines how far back in time the metric values are considered for time aggregation.

 • Duration: Duration defines the time an alert condition must continuously be satisfied before triggering an alert.
 For instance, a duration of 10m means the condition must be met for a continuous 10 minutes.
 If the alert condition is not satisfied at any time within this period, the 10-minute timer resets and must be satisfied for a full, uninterrupted 10 minutes again.
 Setting a longer duration reduces false positives by preventing alerts from being triggered by short-lived threshold violations

-The Range/“Over the last” of an alert query defines the time period over which the relevant metric data is evaluated.
+The Time Aggregation of an alert query defines the time period over which the relevant metric data is evaluated.
 It should not be confused with the Duration of an alert rule, which refers to the length of time an alert condition must be met before it triggers an alert.

 Frequency of Alert Rule Evaluation